purtuga/css-vars-element/README.md

 -   `css-vars-element.min.js`: A ES6 bundle version supporting UMD
 -   `css-vars-element.esm.min.js`: A ES6 Module
 -   `css-vars-element.import.min.js`: An ES6 bundles that auto registers the Element into the browser.
+-   `css-vars-element.import.legacy.min.js`: An ES5 transpiled bundle that auto registers the Element into the browser.
--   `css-vars-element.legacy.min.js`: An ES5 transpiled version supporting UMD
+-   `css-vars-element.legacy.min.js`: An ES5 transpiled bundle supporting UMD
 -

 # License